NicolasRestrep/223_course/homework/dv_chapter_5.md

 ## Question 7

 There are two points that really stick out to me.
-All the way to the right of the x-axis, there is a team that made it to the tournament in spite of having a really bad regular season record.
+All the way to the left of the x-axis, there is a team that made it to the tournament in spite of having a really bad regular season record.
 And around the 70% in the x-axis, there is a team that over-performed in the tournament.
 I want you to label these points.

 But I am not only interested in the school but also in the year this happened.
 Let's combine the variables for school and year to create our labels.